a-n-rose/a-n-rose.github.io/_posts/2019-02-17-comparing-features-and-models-deep-learning-and-speech.md

 ---

-The purpose of this post is to see which kind of speech features are best to apply to deep learning neural networks.
+The purpose of this post is to see which kind of speech features are best to apply to deep learning neural networks for the purpose of speech recognition.
 I compare the extraction of various types of features, with and without added noise, and the success of convolutional neural networks and long short-term memory neural networks trained on that data.
 I consider time taken to extract the features and to train the models, the test accuracy and loss, as well as how well the models classify new speech, both female and male speech.
-The speech data used to train are the Speech Commands Dataset (2017) available <a href="https://ai.googleblog.com/2017/08/launching-speech-commands-dataset.html">here</a>.
+The speech data used to train are the Speech Commands Dataset (2017), available <a href="https://ai.googleblog.com/2017/08/launching-speech-commands-dataset.html">here</a>.

 ## Expectations